-All employees are required to report time weekly.
+- All employees are required to report time weekly.
 Timesheets must be submitted within 90 days.

-- Please review Time Reporting Guidelines to learn about OHR’s recommended approach for time reporting.
+- Please review Time Reporting Guidelines to learn about the Human Resources' (OTI) recommended approach for time reporting.

 - Employees should report hours worked in quarter hour increments.
 (Ex: 8 a.m. to 5:15 p.m. = 8.25 hrs)

-- Hourly staff are paid based on reported time in PeopleSoft.
-Additionally, they are paid on a semi-monthly basis.
-Please ensure hourly staff submit timesheets in accordance with the Semi-Monthly Payroll Schedule for on-time payment.
+- Hourly staff are paid semi-monthly and their pay is based solely on approved time.
+Please ensure hourly staff timesheets are submitted in accordance with the Semi-Monthly Payroll Schedule for timely payment.

 Manager Timesheet Approval

-- Timesheets should be reviewed on a weekly basis to ensure the employee’s current leave balances are available and accurate.
+- Timesheets should be approved on a weekly basis to ensure employees have current leave balances.

-- Please ensure hourly staff timesheets are approved in accordance with the Semi-Monthly Payroll Schedule.
-Timesheets must be entered in PeopleSoft by the deadline in order to pay the employee correctly and on-time.
+- Please ensure hourly staff timesheets are approved in accordance with the Semi-Monthly Payroll Schedule for timely payment.

-- Please review the Manager Time Reporting & Leave Balances Manual for detailed instructions on various manager actions.
+Please review the Time Approval User Manual for Managers for detailed instructions on various manager actions.